Skip to main content

 See the Using Wildcard Characters and Exceptions section below to learn more about how typed/pasted/imported text can be modified for more refined searches.

-Export to Save and Share a Profanity List
+Export a Profanity List for Reuse

-Import a Saved Profanity List
+Import a Profanity List

 4. A new profanity list will be created with the file name in the Name field and the file text in the Terminology field, including wildcard and exception characters.